Diás Water Mill awaits visitors with Bakery Museum, Herbarium & Herb Garden

 Along the 350-meter ditch of John’s spring, an educational path has been built, the “Forrás” (Spring) Educational Path, which presents the local flora and fauna by 16 information pamphlets.
 This path leads to the track of the Balaton Bike Ring, from which you can easily visit the lakeside, the local marketplace, and you can also join the hiking trails of the surrounding Keszthely Hills, either by bike or on foot.

 The mill is accessible also by car from main road No 71.

 Address: 7 Malom St, Gyenesdiás

 GPS: 46.765499, 17.299972

-Information about the programs, exhibitions, and workshops will be soon available.
+For information about the programs, exhibitions, and workshops please click here.

 2 Hunyadi St, Gyenesdiás H-8315